johnjfox/Pi_Analytics/README.md

 ### Interesting Add Ons

 General advice: the Pi by itself is fun but the Pi with some other add ons to interact with the real world is an absolute blast if you're into such things. **HOWEVER: Be careful that whatever you buy is fully assembled.
-Many add-ons come in the form of "mini-kits" which is to say that they require you to solder together some pieces.** That said, here are some items I've had fun with
+Many add-ons come in the form of "mini-kits" which is to say that they require you to solder together some pieces.** This may or may not be something you want to deal with.
+At the very least it will require you to have a soldering gun/iron + some minimal level of skill with soldering.
+With that said, here are some items I've had fun with

 * [**The Pi Sense hat**](https://www.adafruit.com/products/2738): Multiple sensors + an 8x8 LED panel + mini-joystick.
 Only problem is that the temperature sensor will only measure the temperature of the Pi if you assemble it the normal way.
 Otherwise a lot of fun.
 * [**The Explorer Pro hat**](https://www.adafruit.com/products/2427) Lot's of ways to go here.
 You can attach motors, sensors, there are built in LED's, and touch pads